 Don’t make changes to your email cadence without first identifying the goals of your email program.

-Why are you sending email in the first place?
+When trying to decide how often to send email marketing, its helpful to start by asking yourself: why are we sending email in the first place?
 Is it to get online purchases?
 Drive website readers?
 Build loyalty?
 Close deals?
 All of the above?

 If your goal is to drive purchases or web traffic, you may be willing to risk a few unsubscribes for higher numbers.
 But if your audience is made up of customers that your sales team needs to be able to reach at a moments notice, you don’t want to clog up their inboxes with marketing emails.